 Yes: Eight songs from Yes’ vast catalog.
 Some instantly recognizable, and a few of them, songs that Yes themselves rarely do themselves live anymore, if at all.
 One that really stands out is a track off the band’s 1993 album Talk; I Am Waiting.
 Performed by Sherwood & Kaye as an instrumental.

 Two Yes songs that could be labeled deep cuts, can also be heard on this Billy Sherwood & Tony Kate live collaboration.
-From Yes’ 1991 Union album, a track Chris Squire / Billy Sherwood penned together called, The More We Live – Let Go, and from 1997’s Yes – Open Your Eyes; No Way We Can Lose.
-Both presentations are a breath of fresh air, and surprised me when I played this CD, the first time around.
-As a matter of fact, and probably due to ‘Open Your Eyes’ not really being a favorite Yes album of mine, I recognized the ‘Open Your Eyes’ number, but could not identify it, immediately.
+From Yes’ 1991 Union album, a track Chris Squire / Billy Sherwood penned together called, The More We Live-Let Go, and from 1997’s Yes – Open Your Eyes; No Way We Can Lose.
+Both presentations are a breath of fresh air and surprised me when I played this CD, the first time around.
+As a matter of fact, and probably due to ‘Open Your Eyes’ not really being a favorite Yes album of mine, I recognized the ‘Open Your Eyes’ number but could not identify it, immediately.
 Had to research, and actually was not really shocked I didn’t know it right away, coming from the seventeenth Yes studio album.
 I favor about half the tracks from that album, along with the cool hidden track that Billy put together.
-In my opinion, ‘Open Your Eyes’ would have been a far better release, if the length wasn’t so long, eliminating several of the tracks that’s I feel appears more as filler, than actual substance.
+In my opinion, ‘Open Your Eyes’ would have been a far better release, if the length wasn’t so long, eliminating several of the tracks that’s I feel appears more like filler than actual substance.

-The DVD: Songs performed are the same as the two CD audio track listing, but also has some cool behind the scenes footage that come from the tour.
+The DVD: Songs performed are the same as the 2 CD audio track listing, but also has some cool behind the scenes footage that come from the tour.
 I wish the visual quality was better.
-Back in the nineteen seventies there were those who believed rock n’ roll concerts were not worth filming.
+Back in the 1970s, there were those who believed rock n’ roll concerts were not worth filming.
 Mainly due to the lighting.
 Bullshit for the most part.
-Though unfortunately that might apply here.
-Add the fact I’m spoiled by an army of high definition camera’s filming live events nowadays, and having a budget that could feed a third world nation, in which I’m guessing this production, didn’t have.
+Though unfortunately, that might apply here.
+Add the fact I’m spoiled by an army of high definition camera’s filming live events nowadays and having a budget that could feed a third world nation, in which I’m guessing this production, didn’t have.
 Seeing the DVD as a bonus disc, the audio is very good, and I’m certainly not going to hold the lack of quality in a visual sense, against it when rating.
 And speaking of which…

 Uncle G Rates … Billy Sherwood & Tony Kaye – Live In Japan (Deluxe Edition)